-In India, the Benelli Tornado 302 will rival Kawasaki Ninja 300, KTM RC390, Yamaha YZF-R3 and the upcoming TVS Apache RTR 300.
+In India, the Benelli Tornado 302 will compete against the Kawasaki Ninja 300 and Yamaha YZF-R3

 DSK Benelli Tornado 302 is based on the TNT 300 naked street bike.

-The Tornado 302 is the Italian carmakers second fully-faired bike.
-The first one was Tornado 1130 which was launched almost 10 years ago.
-The TNT 300’s fully-faired version sits on an all-new trellis frame, and looks quite sporty and attractive.
+The Tornado 302 is the Italian carmakers second fully-faired bike, the first one was Tornado 1130 which was launched almost 10 years ago.
+Designed on an all-new trellis frame, the TNT 300’s fully-faired version looks quite sporty and attractive.
 This sportbike features multiple air slits on the sides of the fairing, split-seat, sculpted fuel tank, twin headlamps and the double barrel exhaust.
 Also Read: Everything About DSK Benelli TNT 125

 |Minimum||Rs 2.80 lakh|